 - Standardize Processes – Create clear workflows for receiving, storing, and shipping goods to reduce confusion and errors.

 - Use Technology Tools – Implement systems like barcode scanners or inventory management software to improve accuracy.
+These systems reduce manual errors through automation, improve visibility across operations, and support faster, data-driven decision-making.

 - Maintain Organized Layouts – Store items logically and label locations to save time on picking and packing.
+An organized layout reduces unnecessary movement and improves flow between inbound and outbound operations.

 - Track Key Metrics – Monitor data such as order accuracy, fulfillment times, and inventory turnover.